raspberrypilearning/rpg/en/step_4.md

 --- task ---

-You also want to make sure that the game ends if the player enters a room with a monster in.
-You can do this with the following code, which you should add to the end of the game:
+If the player enters a room with a monster in, the game ends.
+Add this code to the end of the game:

 --- code ---
 ---
 language: python
-filename: main.py
 line_numbers: true
 line_number_start: 83
 line_highlights: 86-89
 ---
         else:
-            #tell them they can't get it
+            # Tell them they can't get it
             print('Can\'t get ' + move[1] + '!')
-    #player loses if they enter a room with a monster
+    # Player loses if they enter a room with a monster
     if 'item' in rooms[currentRoom] and 'monster' in rooms[currentRoom]['item']: print('A monster has got you...
 GAME OVER!') break